- Search The Registry

 - Teacher’s Forum

 - My Account

-Born in Tarrytown, New York, her father was autoworker William King Richardson and her mother was state office worker Mae Louise Tucker Richardson.
+Born in Tarrytown, New York, her father was autoworker William King Richardson, and her mother stated office worker Mae Louise Tucker Richardson.
 Richardson grew up in the "under the hill" section of Tarrytown.
 The town was in the legendary "Sleepy Hollow country" made famous by author Washington Irving.
 Her father helped organize the United Auto Workers (UAW) local at the Chevrolet plant in Tarrytown and died "on the line" when she was seven years old.
 Richardson graduated from Sleepy Hollow High School in 1962 and was accepted to Swarthmore College on a full, four-year scholarship.
-She also attended Columbia University, Howard University and Antioch College.
+She also attended Columbia University, Howard University, and Antioch College.

 Dr. Richardson has also edited, with five other SNCC women, Hands on the Freedom Plow: The Personal Testimonies of Women in SNCC.
 The work includes the stories of over fifty SNCC women.
-Richardson is the recipient of an Image Award for Vision and Excellence from Women in Film and Video.
-She lectures, writes and conducts professional development workshops for teachers about the history and values of the American Civil Rights Movement and their relevance to issues we face today.
+Richardson receives an Image Award for Vision and Excellence from Women in Film and Video.
+She lectures writes, and conducts professional development workshops for teachers about the history and values of the American Civil Rights Movement and their relevance to issues we face today.